thanhtan541/rust-e2ee/README.md

     - [ ] SDK integration guides for desktop
     - [ ] Write tests to verify the SDK functionality
 3. Deployment
+    - [ ] Mobile: Build scripts for Android and iOS projects.
+    - [ ] Mobile: Configuration for integrating the SDK with Android and iOS projects.
     - [ ] Desktop: Instructions for building and deploying the SDK on a desktop platform.
-    - [x] Mobile: Configuration for integrating the SDK with Android and iOS projects.

 ## Quick start

 ### Rust